The More You Take Leave Behind

 Q: Doesn't success require accumulating wealth and possessions?

 A: Success can be defined in many ways.
 While financial success can be a component, it's not the sole measure.
-True success encompasses a sense of fulfillment, strong relationships, and a contribution to something larger than oneself.
+That said, true success encompasses a sense of fulfillment, strong relationships, and a contribution to something larger than oneself.
 Accumulating wealth should be a means to an end, not the end itself.

 Q: How do I balance acquisition with letting go?